LucasEThomas/launch-darkly-react-native-client-factory/README.md

 }
 ```

 This library has a few other features (such as overriding a flag's default value).
-You will find it all documented in the jsdocs comments in the codebase.
+You will find it (mostly) documented in the jsdocs comments in the codebase.